 Cisco Systems, Inc., commodities, software, and technical data may not be used directly or indirectly in uses inconsistent with its original design and intended application (e.g., communications and network management), including but not limited to the following activities without Cisco Global Export Trade authorization and applicable U.S. government authorization:

-You may locate ECCN (Export Control Classification Number), HTS (Harmonized Tariff Schedule), ANSSIs (formerly DCSSI), Encryption Strength, Encryption Status and CCATS (Commodity Classification Automated Tracking System) Number at the following URL - http://tools.cisco.com/legal/export/pepd/Search.do
+You may locate ECCN (Export Control Classification Number), ANSSIs (formerly DCSSI), Encryption Strength, Encryption Status and CCATS (Commodity Classification Automated Tracking System) Number at the following URL -http://pepd.cloudapps.cisco.com/legal/export/pepd/Search.do

 Non-U.S. and U.S. companies re-exporting Cisco products or technology must comply with both their local export regulations and with the U.S. re-export regulations.
 Guidance regarding re-exports and other offshore transactions involving U.S. origin Items can be found at https://www.bis.doc.gov/index.php/licensing/reexports-and-offshore-transactions.

 Cisco’s cryptographic software distribution policy is to streamline delivery of software to customers and help automate the download process.
-We are also being good corporate citizens by continuously adjusting our policy to comply with changes to U.S. Government export regulations.
+We are also continuosly adjusting our policy to comply with changes to US government export regulations.
+The following are the only approved methods of delivering or providing software to customers, users, or development partners. -

 Strong cryptographic software must be downloaded through the Software Center downloads area on the Cisco Software Center (requires Cisco.com account), or via the Special File Access tool.
 The Special File Access tool would typically be used when a TAC engineer publishes a special software image for a customer, which isn't available on Software Center.